You Will Never Feel 100% Ready. That Is Normal.

 If you schedule the exam before meeting the benchmarks:

-- You pay $36.75 for an attempt the data says you are unlikely to pass
+• You pay for an attempt the data says is risky

 The benchmarks exist precisely to prevent both premature scheduling and unnecessary delay.
 They are the middle ground between "I am too scared to schedule" and "I will just go for it and see what happens."
 Neither extreme produces the best outcome.
 The benchmarks do.